End-to-End Deep Learning for Predicting Metric Space-Valued Outputs

 \section{Discussion}

-This paper presents E2M, a novel end-to-end regression framework for metric space-valued outputs that fully exploits the representational capacity of deep neural networks while respecting the geometry of the output space.
+This paper introduces E2M, a novel end-to-end regression framework for metric space-valued outputs that fully exploits the representational capacity of deep neural networks while respecting the geometry of the output space.
 By incorporating entropy regularization into the learned weight distribution, E2M enables a data-driven trade-off between localized regression and global smoothing.
 We establish a universal approximation theorem that demonstrates the expressive power of E2M for approximating conditional \f means and analyze the algorithmic convergence for the proposed training algorithm.